• Skip to primary navigation

 Instructions

-• Peel potatoes (if desired) and cut into 1 ยฝ” (4cm) pieces.
+• Peel potatoes (if desired) and cut into 1 ½” (4cm) pieces.
 Place in a colander or large mesh sieve and rinse under cold water for one minute.

 • Boil potatoes until tender when pierced with a fork (about 10 minutes but time can vary).

 • Drain potatoes well and return to pot.
-Let them sit in the pot for about 2 minutes, this allows the steam to cook off excess water.
+Let them sit in the pot for about 2 minutes, stirring occasionally, this allows the steam to cook off excess water and will help keep your potatoes from being watery/grainy.

-• Drizzle butter/milk mixture over the potatoes and add salt and pepper use a potato masher to mash until mostly smooth and well-combined.
+• Drizzle warmed milk over the potatoes and add salt and pepper, stir until combined.

-½ teaspoon table salt, ⅛ teaspoon ground black pepper
+½ teaspoon table salt or fine sea salt, ⅛ teaspoon freshly cracked black pepper

-• If using any add-ins, stir them in now until combined.
+• If using any add-ins (I highly recommend the sour cream!), stir them in now until combined.

 • Serve warm.